mezg0/pi-code/README.md

 - The app embeds the pi coding agent SDK — agent sessions, model selection, streaming, and tool execution all happen in the main process and are streamed to the renderer over IPC.
 - Hot-reload works for the renderer.
 For main process changes, restart the dev server.

+## Acknowledgements

+This project was heavily inspired by [Cursor Glass](https://cursor.com/glass).
+Huge thanks to the Cursor team for pioneering the desktop AI coding assistant experience.

 ## License

 [MIT](./LICENSE)